 Here’s how to find out:

 Step 1.
-Use crawlers to execute a Site Audit like the seoClarity Crawler to identify broken links and 404 pages.
+Use a crawler – like seoClarity's built-in crawler – to execute a site audit to identify broken links and 404 pages.

 Step 2.
 Check for too many redirect chains.

 Step 3.
 Use Robots.txt Tester App to validate the file